-In April 2020, we entered into a Manufacturing and Commercialization agreement with Corium, Inc., which we refer to as the Corium Agreement, and which replaced our previous development agreement.
+In April 2020, we entered into a Manufacturing and Commercialization Agreement (the 'Corium Agreement") with Corium Innovations, Inc. ("Corium") which replaced our previous development agreement.
 Pursuant to the Corium Agreement, Corium will manufacture and supply all of our product requirements for Twirla at certain specified rates.
 Under the terms of the Corium Agreement, Corium is to be the exclusive supplier of Twirla for ten years.
 The Corium Agreement included a quarterly minimum purchase commitment and a fixed price per unit for two years from December 2020, the date of the first commercial batch purchase order invoice, depending on annual purchase volume.
 During 2021, we did not meet all of our minimum quantity purchases from Corium, and as a result, paid penalties as required by our agreement with Corium.
 On July 25, 2022 we, along with Corium, amended the Corium Agreement to restructure the minimums applicable to the purchase of manufactured Twirla and to extend the term of the Corium Agreement until December 31, 2033.
 The Corium Agreement terminates automatically on December 31, 2033, but may be terminated for any reason upon the written mutual agreement of both parties; provided, however, that the parties must confer in good faith regarding possible mutual termination.
-In the event of such termination, we may still effect purchase orders after the notice of termination is given and until the time any such termination becomes effective.
-As of March 31, 2023, the minimum amount committed totals \$231.7 million.
+In the event of such termination, we may still submit purchase orders after the notice of termination is given and until the time any such termination becomes effective.
+As of March 31, 2024, the minimum amount committed totals \$210.1 million for the 10-year period from 2024 through 2033.
+On May 13, 2024, we and Corium entered into Amendment No. 2 to the Corium Agreement (the 'Second Amendment'), which reset the guaranteed minimum revenue requirement for 2024 to \$10.0 million.
+The transfer price for Twirla will be higher for the remainder of 2024 to support the lower guaranteed minimum revenue requirement.
+The guaranteed minimum revenue requirement for 2025 and beyond will return to \$22.5 million per year.

 In April 2020, we entered into a project agreement with inVentiv Commercial Services, LLC, or inVentiv, a Syneos Health Group Company, which we refer to as the Syneos Agreement, under our Master Services Agreement with inVentiv.
 Pursuant to the Syneos Agreement, inVentiv, through its affiliate Syneos Selling Solutions, will provide a field force of sales representatives to provide certain detailing services, sales operation services, compliance services, and training services with respect to Twirla to us in exchange for an up-front implementation fee and a fixed monthly fee.
 Effective February 1, 2022, we entered into an amendment to the Syneos Agreement that extended the term until August 23, 2024.
-At that time, the Syneos Agreement will terminate automatically unless extended upon the mutual written agreement of the Parties.
+At that time, the Syneos Agreement will terminate automatically unless extended upon the mutual written agreement of the parties.
 We may terminate the Syneos Agreement for any reason upon timely written notice without incurring a termination fee.
-As of March 31, 2023, the minimum amount committed totals \$3.5 million.
+On September 28, 2023, we entered into the Seventh Amendment to the Syneos Agreement, pursuant to which we will pay Syneos a fixed weekly fee for the performance of Services (as defined in the Syneos Agreement) through August 23, 2024.
+As of March 31, 2024, the minimum amount committed totals \$2.4 million.

 Our operating lease commitment relates to our lease of office space in Princeton, New Jersey.
-The lease for this space commenced in December 2021, and the minimum payments over the remaining 24-month term totals \$0.8 million as of March 31, 2023.
+The lease for this space commenced in December 2021, and the minimum payments over the remaining 12-month term totals \$0.4 million as of March 31, 2024.